Mergifyio/mergify/docs/source/conditions.rst

    * - ``title``
      - string
      - The title of the pull request.
+   * - ``updated-at``
+     - time interval or ISO8601 datetime
+     - The last time the pull request was updated.
+       (example: 7 days 18:10)
    * - ``time``
      - string
      - A time in format ``HH:MM``.